General Terms And Conditions

 4.1.
 STC shall pay to the Supplier the price specified in the order.

-4.4.
-The invoice payment term shall be 30 (thirty) days from the date of delivery of a proper and complete invoice.
+4.5.
+The invoice payment term shall be 30 (thirty) days from the date of issuance of a proper and complete invoice.
 The price shall be deemed paid once the amount is debited from STC’s account.
+Supplier is entitled to issue and send the invoice to STC no sooner than after handover and delivery of invoiced supplies unless agreed otherwise in the order.

-4.6.
-The enclosure to the each invoice is a copy of the delivery note, acceptance protocol or any other similar certificate of the performed delivery confirmed by STC.
+4.7.
+Each invoice must be accompanied by a copy of the delivery note, acceptance protocol or any other similar certificate of the performed delivery confirmed by STC.

 - incorrect price data;